carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 symbol mangling (more on that later), and two ORC *layers*: an ObjectLinkingLayer and a IRCompileLayer.
 We'll be talking more about layers in the next chapter, but for now you can think of them as analogous to LLVM
-Passes: they wrap up useful JIT utilities behind an easy to compose interace.
+Passes: they wrap up useful JIT utilities behind an easy to compose interface.
 The first layer, ObjectLinkingLayer, is the foundation of our JIT: it takes in-memory object files produced by a compiler and links them on the fly to make them executable.
 This JIT-on-top-of-a-linker design was introduced in MCJIT,